 Angelic Layer was produced by BONES, makers of awesome things like RahXephon, Fullmetal Alchemist, Wolf’s Rain and Ouran High School Host Club.

-Recommended Audience: There’s nothing truly to note here.
+Recommended Audience: There’s nothing that bad to note here.
 The ending is pretty sad and dark in tone, but everything else is peachy.
 Any and all violence is kept to the layer, except a few wrestling moves by Tamayo.
-I’d say, beware of the ending, but this should be safe for basically all ages.
+I’d say, beware of the ending, but E for everyone overall.